-Provision 13.1 Mental Health Care Henley-Young's contractor, Hinds Behavioral Health Services, shall provide adequate mental health services to all confined residents with a mental health diagnosis or serious mental health need, as indicated by the MAYSI-2.
+AUT ATAVARMA AAVMAVAA CMA V Provision 13.1 Mental Health Care Henley-Young's contractor, Hinds Behavioral Health Services, shall provide adequate mental health services to all confined residents with a mental health diagnosis or serious mental health need, as indicated by the MAYSI-2.
 This shall include, but is not limited to, the provision of individual and group counseling sessions upon the request of a residents or the resident's parent/guardian, access to a mental health professional at the detention center, and the distribution and medical monitoring of psychotropic medications by a medical professional.
 Status Non-Compliance Discussion The status of this provision remains as non-compliance.
 Based on my review of documents and observation, services are still not in place and are still not being provided for this provision.
 The only changes to this provision, is the residents' names have changed.
 I am reiterating that the actions and recommendations from my previous report should be reviewed and followed.
-It is without question that there are residents entering this facility that need access to structured mental health services (i.e. Resident D.A. - self-mutilation; Resident Q.M. - attempted suicide; Resident J.M. - attempted to harm himself several times in different areas of the building and stuck his head in toilet; Resident A.H. - attempted suicide; Resident K.P. - attempted suicide).
+It is without question that there are residents entering this facility that need access to structured mental health services (i.e. resident S.T.-several suicide attempts, resident J.N. (suicidal behavior), resident J.C. (attempted suicide) and Resident L.T.-several suicide attempts).
+See provision 1.2.
 There are still inadequate mental health services at this facility.
 Generally accepted professional standards require that mental health counseling be provided frequently and consistently enough to provide meaningful intervention for residents.
-Although residents may be seen by Hinds Behavioral Health Services, there is no documentation that indicates the needs of the residents or any planned strategies for the residents once they return to the facility.
+Although residents may be seen by Hinds

+Behavioral Health Services, there is no documentation that indicates the needs of the residents or any planned strategies for the residents once they return to the facility.
 The Henley-Young mental health counseling is inadequate to the needs of mentally ill residents in both frequency and content.
-My review of records reveals no evidence of any counseling or use of any treatment for residents with mental health illness or problems.
+My review of records reveals no evidence of any counseling or use of any treatment plans or strategies.
+It should be noted that treatment planning, including identifying symptoms and behaviors is a critical part of effective treatment for residents with mental health illness or problems.
 An effective program should communicate treatment plans for mentally ill residents to all staff involved in the management of the residents in this detention facility and services should be coordinated prior to their implementation.
-Although some residents who are in need of mental health services are in the 89-day program and are assigned case managers, these individuals have no mental health training and they serve primarily as liaisons between the facility for mentally ill residents.
+Although some residents who are in need of mental health services are in the 89-day program and are assigned case managers, these individuals have no mental health training and they serve primarily as liaisons between the facility and the courts rather than focusing on coordinating care at the facility for mentally ill residents.
 Recommendations Ensure that the facility has a Standardized Assessment Tool i.e. the MAYSI-2 to use during the intake process.
 Develop policies and procedures to address this provision.
 Provide training to staff on policies and procedures and provide documentation of training.
 Develop documentation that will track resident's progress during their stay at facility.
 Ensure there is communication between Hines Behavioral Health Services, Juvenile Court Case Managers and Facility Staff on residents receiving mental health services.
 Evidentiary Basis Document review, observation, interviews